 What is a Trade Mark?

-A Trade Mark is a representation or “sign” used to distinguish the Goods or Services…
+A Trade Mark is a brand name, a representation or “sign” used to distinguish the Goods or Services.

 A Registered Trade Mark allows you to stop other traders from using your Trade Mark in respect of the Goods/Services for which your Trade Mark is registered.
 In addition, protection afforded by registration extends to cover similar Goods and Services and to similar Trade Marks.